 - The right to erasure - You have the right to have all your data erased, also known as the 'right to be forgotten'.

 - The right to restrict processing - You have the right to request the restriction or suppression of your personal data.
 This is not an absolute right and only applies in certain circumstances.

 - The right to data portability - You have the right to obtain and reuse your personal data for any purpose of your own across different services.

 - The right to object - You have the right to object to processing in some circumstances.
-The processing must stop unless there is legitimate grounds that override your rights, interests or freedoms, or the processing has been done in regards to a legal claim.
+The processing must stop unless there are legitimate grounds that override your rights, interests or freedoms, or the processing has been done in regards to a legal claim.